 Unit 3: This area of study explores health, wellbeing and illness as complex, dynamic and subjective concepts.
-While the major focus is on the health of Australians, this area of study also emphasises that Australia's health is not isolated from the rest of the world.
+While the major focus is on the health of Australians.
 Students inquire into the WHO's prerequisites for health and wellbeing and reflect on both the universality of public health goals and the increasing influence of global conditions on Australians.
-Students develop their understanding of the indicators used to measure and evaluate health.
-Students also assess the different approaches to public health over time, with an emphasis on changes and strategies that have succeeded in improving health and wellbeing.

 Students examine the progression of public health in Australia since 1900, noting global changes and influences such as the Ottawa Charter for Health Promotion and the general transition of focus from the health and wellbeing of individuals to that of populations.

-Unit 4: This unit takes on a global perspective where students will explore how nations attempt to achieve sustainable improvements in health and human development.
+Unit 4: This unit takes on a global perspective where students will explore how nations attempt to achieve improvements in health.
 Students investigate the United Nations' human development work, which is encapsulated in the Sustainable Development Goals.
-Here the world's countries have resolved to end poverty and hunger; to promote health and wellbeing; to combat inequalities within and among countries; to build peaceful, just and inclusive societies; to protect human rights; and promote gender equity and the empowerment of women and girls.
+Where the world's countries have resolved to end poverty and hunger; to promote health and wellbeing; to combat inequalities within and among countries; to build peaceful, just and inclusive societies; to protect human rights; and promote gender equity and the empowerment of women and girls.
 Students consider the health implications of increased globalisation and worldwide trends relating to climate change, digital technologies, world trade and the mass movement of people.
-Students will also explore the role of the Department of Foreign Affairs and Trade (DFAT) and the Australian Government's overseas aid program including its contribution to organisations such as Oxfam, World Vision and Red Cross.
+Students also explore the role of the Department of Foreign Affairs and Trade (DFAT) and the Australian Government's overseas aid program including organisations such as Oxfam, World Vision and Red Cross.

-School Assessed coursework (SAC) tasks
+Assessment Ongoing coursework and hurdle requirements Topic tests School Assessed coursework (SAC) tasks VCAA Examination